m-asyua/VideoReflectionCode/README.md

 ## Additional comment

-If you get an error on `primrose.js:603` in console.log, you may be able to fix it by modifying the following.
+If you get an error on `primrose.js:603` in console.log, you may be able to fix it by modifying the following in primrose.js.
+(This is a temporary solution.
+Please find a perfect way.)

 `
 primrose.js:603:21 Uncaught TypeError: row.tokens[(row.tokens.length - 1)] is undefined